matkoniecz/lunar_assembler/ARCHITECTURE.md

 So despite my dislike toward JS and lack of expertise with wring JS code it is implemented as program running on website.

-Note: my dislike toward JS reduced while writing this.
+Note: my dislike toward JS was signifcantly reduced while writing this.

+My dislike toward `npm` ecosystem got confirmed, at least for now.

 # Fundamentals
 Obtains OpenStreetMap data and generates SVG map from that.